Reeves-Reed Arboretum

-The Reeves-Reed Arboretum (13.5 acres (5.5 ha)) is a nonprofit arboretum and garden located at 165 Hobart Avenue in Summit, Union County, New Jersey, United States.
+The Reeves-Reed Arboretum (13.5 acres (5.5 ha)) is a nonprofit arboretum and garden located at 165 Hobart Avenue in Summit, New Jersey, United States.
 It is the only arboretum in Union County.
 A popular wedding spot, the arboretum grounds are open daily from dawn till dusk, free of charge.

+It was originally part of a country estate, with landscaping designed in 1889 by Calvert Vaux, known as The Clearing.
+In 1993 it was listed on the National Register of Historic Places under that name.

 History & landscape architecture

 The property was originally traversed by Lenni Lenape Native Americans on their route from the coast near Elizabeth to the highlands near Schooley's Mountain.
 During the American Revolutionary War, it was farmed, and was adjacent to the site of the Old Sow cannon and the signal beacon atop Beacon Hill on the Second Watchung Mountain.

 In 1889, John Hornor Wisner, a merchant in the China trade, purchased the property for a country estate—some 12 acres from the Swain farm.
 John and Isabelle Wisner, whose three children had been born in China, hired New York architects Babb, Cook and Willard to build a Colonial Revival house, sited facing south with extensive views over the rolling hills.
 The Wisners moved to their stylish new home and called it "The Clearing."
 Working with noted landscape architect Calvert Vaux, they planted specimen trees and created flower beds and a meandering path around the property.
 In 1916, new owners, Richard and Susie Reeves, purchased the estate.
 Susie Reeves expanded the gardens, guided by prominent landscape architects Ellen Biddle Shipman (1924) and Carl F. Pilat (1924-1925), adding a rose garden in 1925.
 The Charles L. Reed family became the last private owners in 1968, adding an herb garden.
 In 1974, the estate was preserved as a public arboretum by the City of Summit.